strata-org/jverify/docs/guide/src/example_usecases.md

 # Example use-cases
 This section contains a number of small code examples that hopefully give you an idea of what types of bugs you can prevent by using JVerify.

+The code examples make use of various JVerify features that, unless you've read other parts of this guide, you won't be familiar with.
+However, most of what you'll see is intuitive so we hope you can follow along.
+If not, please consult the rest of the guide.

 #### Prevent dereferencing null
 Without instructions, JVerify will detect many common types of bugs.
 Here's some code that shows two `NullPointerException`s being detected by JVerify: